Who is John McEntee? 3 things to know about the former White House assistant

 While McEntee may no longer work at 1600 Pennsylvania Avenue, Trump's 2020 Republican campaign announced that McEntee will serve as a senior adviser for campaign operations.

-During his time in the White House, McEntee made sure Trump had markers to sign autographs and delivered messages, among other responsibilities, The Wall Street Journal reported.
+During his time in the White House, McEntee made sure Trump had markers to sign autographs and delivered messages, among other responsibilities, The Journal reported.

-McEntee’s departure is one of the latest in a series of recent White House firings and resignations under the Trump administration.
+McEntee’s departure is among the latest in a series of recent White House firings and resignations under the Trump administration.

 On March 13, the day after McEntee was allegedly escorted out of the White House, The Wall Street Journal reported, Trump announced in a tweet that Secretary of State Rex Tillerson will be replaced by Mike Pompeo, the current director of the CIA.